-The Gokarna beach trek is gaining popularily day by day among the youth.
-Gokarna, a temple town in Karnataka, India is gradually growing into a favored beach destination, and rightly so.
+Gokarna, a temple town in Karnataka, India is gradually growing into a favoured beach destination, and rightly so.
 Beaches in Gokarna are untouched and tranquil.
 Om beach is the most popular one, offering water sports and plenty of shacks.
 On the other hand, Belekan beach is an unheard-of beach with no one but fisherman strutting around.
 The best way to experience these Gokarna beaches is to hike through all of them.
-Start just before sunrise and you should be done in 5-6 hours, depending on how much time you spend at each beach.
-Alternatively, you can camp at Paradise beach for the night and finish the trek on the next day.
-In any case, take a look at this Gokarna beach trek guide and decide for yourself!
+Take a look at this handy guide to the Gokarna beach trek.

-Our group started the Gokarna beach trek by hiring a van to drop us to Belekan beach.
+While I was staying at Zostel Gokarna, they organized the Gokarna beach trek, led by a volunteer at the hostel, and a whole bunch of us signed up for it.
+Our group was dropped off to the start point, which is Belekan beach, at dusk.
 It's ideal to leave your hotel/ hostel at 6 am in order to catch the sunrise at the beach.
 From there, we hiked to Paradise beach.
-After a quick rest at paradise, we went over to Half moon beach.
-This is where we had an amazing breakfast and took a dip in the ocean, more on that later.
-Next, we hiked up to the Om beach view point.
+After a quick rest at paradise, we went over to Half-moon beach.
+This is where we had an amazing breakfast and took a dip in the ocean, but more on that later.
+Next, we hiked up to the Om beach viewpoint.
 This is where you get to see the "Om" shape of the beach.
 We descended down to Om beach, relaxed, took a dip again and ended our trek at Kudle beach.
 All the beaches are described in detail, below.

 From Belekan beach, it's an easy climb and a clearly marked trail to get to Paradise beach.
 Paradise beach is a popular camping spot among travellers.
-Here you'll find groups of people who will be packing up their tents after a dreamy night under the stars, on the beach.
-It's imperative to mention that due to a large number of people that camp here, there's also a lot of trash which is thrown on the beach which is uncool.
-Responsible travel is very important.
-Before you leave your trash on the beach, try to picture how you would feel if you came to a beach and found it littered with plastic.
-In any case, paradise beach is a beautiful beach and it's even better for a night out.
+Here you'll find groups of people who will be packing up their tents in the morning after a dreamy night under the stars, on the beach.
+It's imperative to mention that due to a large number of people that set up camp here, there's also a lot of trash which is thrown on the beach which is an irresponsible thing to do.
+In case you decide to camp here, be mindful to take back your trash with you and not to litter along the beach.

 The hike from paradise to half moon beach takes you though huge boulders which are picture perfect!